moira-alert/web2.0/README.md

 `yarn start`

 Start dev server on port 9000.

-`yarn start --env.API=fake`

-Start dev server with proxy for API.
-Need to run `yarn fakeapi` in parallel.
+Need to run `yarn fakeapi` in parallel for data.
 Fake API server starts on port 9002.

+`yarn start --env.API=local`

+Start dev server with proxy to your API service.
+Make sure you setup local Moira API service and add it URL to `webpack.config.js` in `devServer.proxy` block.

 `yarn storybook`